maratai/craftery/arts_crafts/fiber_arts.md

   - ?.
 "Half-Hich."
   - ?.
 "Tip Jar - How Do You Store Your Suspended Spindles?"
   - ?.
 "Whorls."

+- *Warmth*.
+Issue 31, Winter 2020.
+  - Sara Boan.
+"Spin It!
+The Toasted Hat."
+  - Michelle Boyd.
+"Warm Up Your Worsteds."
+  - Maggie Casey.
+"Spin It!
+Warm Winter's Night Scarf."
+  - Iris Chinook.
+"Fibersheds: Supporting local fiber, ourselves, and the earth."
+  - Carol Christiansen.
+"Getting a Good Night's Sleep Under Shetland's Pile Bedcovers."
+  - Meagan Condon.
+"The Color of Woolen and Worsted."
+  - Meagan Condon.
+"How to Create a Warm Yarn."
+  - Sehila Craft.
+"Reusing and Repairing: Recycling warmth."
+  - Sasha Duerr.
+"Prep It!
+Kitchen Dyeing: Warm winter hues with compost colors." **to-read**
+  - Stephenie Gaustaud.
+"A Recipe for Warmth."
+  - Jennifer Lackey.
+"Sloss Furnaces: Still warming a community."
+  - Judith MacKenzie.
+"Qiviut: The Gift of Warmth."
+  - Jillian Moreno.
+"Person of Interest: Maggie Casey."
+  - James Perry.
+"Fine and Woollen."
+  - Deborah Robson.
+"Sheep Are Warm, but Which Is Warmest?"
+  - Joanne Seiff.
+"Tips for Staying Comfortable and Possibly Even Warm."
+  - Rachel Simmons.
+"Knit It!
+Remember Me Mittens."
+  - Rachel Simmons.
+"Spin It!
+Remember Me Mittens."
+  - Judy Steinkoenig.
+"Weave It!
+Warm Winter's Night Scarf."
+  - Emily Wohlscheid.
+"Spin It!
+The Warming Yarn."
+  - Patsy Sue Zawistoski.
+"Keeping the Heat: The warmest felt."
+  - Nell Ziroli.
+"Knit It!
+The Toasted Hat."
+  - ?.
+"6 Warm Yarns, 6 Warm Spinners."

 # Sewing: Traditional
 - Asian Art Museum of San Francisco and The Museum of Korean Embroidery, Seoul, Korea 1995. *Profusion of Color: Korean Costumes and Wrapping Cloths of the Choson Dynasty*.
 The wrapping cloths in question are *bojagi* (Romanization).